 For twenty-five years, InnerCity Struggle has served as a powerful voice for Eastside residents.
 We’ve developed hundreds of leaders, redirected millions of dollars toward greater public investment in the Eastside and have helped undo policies that criminalized immigrant and Latinx families.

 Until now, InnerCity Struggle has operated out of a leased facility which has presented practical barriers to further building the momentum of the organization’s work.
 These barriers included constricted administrative and programmatic space, unreliable interior conditions and aging building systems, and of course, the impermanence of leasing versus owning.

 Ownership of a permanent and fully resourced headquarters is essential to advancing InnerCity Struggle’s mission to improve the quality of life in the Eastside.

 In July 2016, with the committed involvement of the organization’s Board of Directors, InnerCity Struggle successfully closed escrow on a commercial property at the heart of the Eastside in Boyle Heights.
 Initial design explorations determined that the aged standing structure should be replaced rather than renovated to meet organizational needs for the next 20 years.

 On May 28, 2019, nearly 300 community leaders and residents gathered for the ribbon-cutting ceremony for the new Center.

 A Vehicle for People Power

-Youth Technology Center - A state of the art workspace for youth and adult leaders will include computers and tablets for research, homework and college applications.
+Youth Technology Center - A state of the art work-space for youth and adult leaders will include computers and tablets for research, homework and college applications.

-Community Room - A common space with a kitchenette which will offer healthy meals and snacks for youth to “hang out.”
+Community Room - A common space with a kitchenette which will offer healthy meals and snacks for youth to 'hang out.'
 This room also doubles as a space for child care during parent meetings and events.

-Multipurpose Room - A gathering space to host town hall meetings, press events, trainings and much more.
+Assembly Hall - A gathering space to host town hall meetings, press events, trainings and much more.